The 20 Best Acute Respiratory Distress Syndrome (ARDS) Doctors Near Me in Maryland, US

 English

 Dr. Chad H. Hochberg is an Assistant Professor in the Division of Pulmonary and Critical Care Medicine at Johns Hopkins University.
 Dr. Hochberg earned his M.D. at the University of Chicago after which he came to Johns Hopkins and completed an internal medicine residency and fellowship in Pulmonary and Critical Care Medicine.
 During this time Dr. Hochberg served as an Assistant Chief of Service for the Osler Training program, and earned a Masters in Clinical Research from the Johns Hopkins Bloomberg School of Public Health.
 As a clinician scientist, Dr. Hochberg is engaged in an active practice as an intensivist across intensive care units in the Johns Hopkins Health System.
 He connects this clinical experience with a research agenda that uses tools from implementation science and health informatics to broaden adoption and foster optimization of evidence-based interventions for patients suffering from critical illness.
-Dr. Hochberg is rated as an Advanced provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
+Dr. Hochberg is rated as a Distinguished provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
 His top areas of expertise are Acute Respiratory Distress Syndrome (ARDS), COVID-19, Ocular Hypertension (OHT), and Severe Acute Respiratory Syndrome (SARS).

 Paul M. Hassoun